 NEWS & ANNOUNCEMENTS

-Don Hossler, director of the Center for Postsecondary Research, will receive the 2015 Tracy M. Sonneborn Award, honoring an IU Bloomington faculty member for outstanding research and teaching, and will present the annual Sonneborn Lecture.
+Don Hossler, former director of the Center for Postsecondary Research, will receive the 2015 Tracy M. Sonneborn Award, honoring an IU Bloomington faculty member for outstanding research and teaching, and will present the annual Sonneborn Lecture.
 "Don Hossler is an asset to the IU Bloomington community as well as to national policymakers in higher education," said Tom Gieryn, vice provost for faculty and academic affairs.
 "Don is an important part of the conversation on research, policies and procedures in higher education in the United States."
 Don is professor of educational leadership and policy studies in the IU School of Education.

 See the IU School of Education news release >>